 Reports the expectations of trainees and considerations when applying for post-qualification dental training.

-Identifies aspects that can impact trainee choice when applying for post-qualification dental training such as recruitment process, service pressures and finance.
+Identifies aspects that can influence trainee choice when applying for post-qualification dental training such as recruitment process, peer opinion and service pressures.

 Introduction:

-Upon completion of undergraduate dental training, Dental Foundation Training (DFT) is a mandatory one-year postgraduate training programme within primary dental care for those wishing to practice dentistry within the NHS.
-With successful completion of DFT allowing entry to the NHS Dental Performers List,1 many dentists go on to work independently as a general dental practitioner (GDP).
+Upon completion of undergraduate dental training, Dental Foundation Training (DFT) is a mandatory one-year training programme based within primary dental care for all graduates of British dental schools who wish to practice dentistry within the NHS.
+With successful completion of DFT allowing entry to the NHS Dental Performers List,1 many dentists then go on to work independently as a general dental practitioner (GDP).
 However, a number of dental graduates opt for a longer training period post qualification as a full-time trainee.
-On completion of one-year DFT, some apply to 12 months of Dental Core Training (DCT) predominantly within secondary care.
-Alternatively, the Longitudinal Dental Foundation Training (LDFT) pathway provides two-year integrated programme within both primary care and secondary care.
+On completion of one-year DFT, some apply to 12 months (or longer) of Dental Core Training (DCT) with the majority of these posts based within secondary care.
+Alternatively, there are two-year integrated training programmes based within both primary care and secondary care; known as Longitudinal Dental Foundation Training (LDFT) in Yorkshire & Humber .
 Health Education England across Yorkshire and Humber (HEEYH) provide opportunity for the recently qualified dental graduate to complete one of three training pathways which are summarised in Figure 1.

 Figure 1: A diagrammatic representation of the three different post-qualification dental training pathways provided by HEEYH.